RobVergano/pands-project-/README.md

 The scatter plot shows:
-1. Sepal length and petal length shows an uphill trend, but the relationship is not strong and inconclusive.
+1. Sepal length and petal length shows an uphill trend.
+A potential linear progression is observed, but the relationship is not strong and inconclusive.
-2. There isa  positive relationship between sepal length and petal length.
-A potential linear progression is observed, however, the trend is weak.
-3. Petal length and petal width shows the strongest relationship, an uphill linear progression which it seems to be divided in two sections.
+2. Petal length and petal width shows the strongest relationship, an uphill linear progression which it seems to be divided in two sections.

 Figure 5 shows the trendline between petal length and petal width.(16)